Monism: Levels of truth

-The Prajnaparamita-sutras and Madhyamaka emphasize the non-duality of form and emptiness: "form is emptiness, emptiness is form", as the heart sutra says.
-In Chinese Buddhism this was understood to mean that ultimate reality is not a transcendental realm, but equal to the daily world of relative reality.
+The Prajnaparamita-sutras and Madhyamaka emphasize the non-duality of form and emptiness: "form is emptiness, emptiness is form", as the Heart Sutra says.
+In Chinese Buddhism, this was understood to mean that ultimate reality is not a transcendental realm but is equal to the daily world of relative reality.
 This idea was well-situated for the existing Chinese culture, which emphasized the mundane world and society.
 But this does not tell how the absolute is present in the relative world:

 To deny the duality of samsara and nirvana, as the Perfection of Wisdom does, or to demonstrate logically the error of dichotomizing conceptualization, as Nagarjuna does, is not to address the question of the relationship between samsara and nirvana -or, in more philosophical terms, between phenomenal and ultimate reality [...]
 What, then, is the relationship between these two realms?

 This question is answered in such schemata as the Five Ranks of Tozan, the Oxherding Pictures, and Hakuin's Four ways of knowing.

+The Lotus Sutra emphasizes the "One Vehicle" teaching that one who attains Supreme Awakening to the Wonderful Dharma sees that the phenomenal, emptiness, and the ultimate are non-dual, yet such Awakening cannot be expressed in words.
+For this reason, the Buddha employs innumerable skillful and expedient means depending on different people's capacity to embrace the teachings.

+The Tiantai school articulated the concept of "three thousand worlds in one thought moment", which categorizes existence into ten worlds: hell dwellers, hungry ghosts, beasts, asuras, humans, gods (devas), sravakas (voice hearers or disciples), pratyekabuddhas (solitary contemplatives or "private buddhas"), bodhisattvas and Buddhas.
+According to Zhiyi, each of these ten worlds mutually includes all of the others, resulting in 100 worlds.
+Each of these 100 worlds share the characteristics of the "ten suchnesses", taken from Chapter 2 of Kumarajiva's translation of the Lotus Sutra: suchness of the dharmas, the suchness of their marks, the suchness of their nature, the suchness of their substance, the suchness of their powers, the suchness of their functions, the suchness of their causes, the suchness of their conditions, the suchness of their effects, the suchness of their retributions, and the absolute identity of their beginning and end.
+This multiplies the states of existence to 1000, which manifest in three spheres of existence: sentient beings, the environment in which they live, and the five skandhas: form, sensation, perception, mental activity, and consciousness.
+These 3000 worlds are all manifested in a single thought moment.
+Nichiren Buddhists take three thousand worlds in one thought moment to be the essence of the Buddha's teaching, based on the Buddha's revelation in Chapter 16 of the Lotus Sutra that the Buddha, the Sangha, and the Pure Land are eternally present in this world of endurance, and are not otherworldly or apart from it, hence nondual.